-Chemical concentrations in the facility water: The mean chemical concentrations for the chemicals of interest (Table 2) in Hadnot Point finished water were used to model Mr. Mousser's facility-related exposures.
+Chemical concentrations in the facility water: Mr. Davis recalled living in Hadnot Point barracks from February 1979 - April 1980 (00043_DAVIS_0000000285-289; CLJA_Housing-0000214189; Plaintiff's Responses And Objections To Defendant United States Of America's Second Set Of Requests For Admission, #28).
+The mean chemical concentrations for the chemicals of interest for Hadnot Point (Table 3) were used to model Mr. Davis' facility-related exposures.

 Facility configuration and size: I was provided a floor plan of a barracks and bathroom area in a marine barracks at New River, NC (CLJA_USMC_PWD_0000174259).
 This floor plan shows a bathroom divided into three sections, with five toilets and six urinals in one area, 12 sinks in a second area, and six shower heads in a third area.
-(This is similar to Mr. Mousser's recollection of 7-8 showerheads in the facility in his squad bay (Frank Mousser January 19, 2024 Deposition Transcript, pg.
-281).
 The dimensions of the toilet room (toilets plus urinals), the washroom (sink area) and the shower room appear to be 16 ft x 12 ft 2 in, 16 ft x 12 ft 1 in, and 16 ft x 12 ft 2 in, respectively.
 Assuming a ceiling height of 8 ft, the volume in cubic inches for the three sections would be: toilet room - 2,691,072 in3, washroom - 2,672,640 in3, shower room - 2,691,072 in3.
 In the SHOWER model, the toilet and sink areas are combined, so the total volume is 5,363,712 in3.
-In cubic meters, these volumes are: bathroom - 87.9 m3, shower room - 44.1 m3.
+In cubic meters, these volumes are: bathroom - 87.9 m3, shower room: 44.1 m3.

-These values can be used as inputs into the SHOWER model.
+These values could be used as inputs into the SHOWER model.
 However, the model also requires inputs for airflow (outdoor air supply flow rate, bathroom exhaust fan flow rate, and shower exhaust fan flow rate) in the facility.
 As noted previously, with an increasing number of people assumed to be using the facility, the numbers of appliances and the volume of the facility increase, as do the airflow values.
 By increasing the size of the facility using the New River floor plan dimensions and not increasing the airflow, the model may produce unrealistic air concentrations of the chemicals of interest.
 However, while information on facility size and appliance numbers was obtained for a New River barracks, I did not identify information on airflow rates used in the barracks at the time that plaintiffs were at Camp Lejeune and so have no supportable basis for selecting airflows for the barracks shown in the floor plan.

-To determine the effect of using default versus site-specific values for the model parameters for the configuration of the facility, I compared hypothetical daily exposure concentrations using each of these two approaches.
-First, I used the SHOWER model (v4) default values for facility size, number of appliances, and airflow that are associated with 30 people using the facility.
+To determine the effect of using default versus site-specific values for the model parameters for the configuration of the facility, I compared the daily exposure concentrations using each of these two approaches.
+First, I used the SHOWER model default values for facility size, number of appliances, and airflow that are associated with 30 people using the facility.
 As noted by ATSDR (2024a, pgs.
 41-42): "The default numbers of each appliance and the default area volumes are determined by the number of facility users.
 The program assumes an initial number of showers, toilets, and bathroom sinks based on workplace standards and building codes, and the area volumes reflect the space required to accommodate those showers, toilets, and bathroom sinks.
 The default air exchange rates are determined by the building type and come from the US EPA's Exposure Factors Handbook (US EPA 2011)."
 Second, I used site-specific values for facility size and number of appliances based on the New River barracks floor plan (CLJA_USMC_PWD_0000174259) (which appears to accommodate 30 people per shower/bathroom area) but retained the default air flow values.
-The input values for these two approaches are shown in Table 4.
+The input values for these two approaches are shown in Table 14 (see Appendix 4.8 for supporting information).